AndrewHenderson/css-architecture/README.md

 # css-architecture
 Proposal for an Inheritance and Composition Approach

 This is a proposal for a structured CSS class system which combines both composition and inheritance.
-It is guided largely by the [Functional CSS](https://blog.colepeters.com/building-and-shipping-functional-css/) approach, however also incorporates the practice of inheritance common in frameworks like [Twitter Bootstrap](http://getbootstrap.com/).
+It is guided largely by the [Functional CSS](https://blog.colepeters.com/building-and-shipping-functional-css/) approach, however also incorporates the practice of inheritance common to frameworks such as [Twitter Bootstrap](http://getbootstrap.com/).

 [tldr;](#the-system)